jpaires/WhoHaveIBeenTalkingTo/README.md

 2) Download and unzip this project to your computer (duh!)

-- Run (double click) server.py at the root of the project.
+3)Run (double click) server.py at the root of the project.
 This will start a local websserver and automatically open a browser's window.

-- Enter your email (gmail accounts only) and password and login.
+4) Enter your email (gmail accounts only) and password and login.

-- WHIBTT will now start indexing your email.
+5) WHIBTT will now start indexing your email.
 Indexing all of your emails will take it's time but the application lets you see results with just a few emails indexed.